iLib-js/ilib-lint/README.md

   whole project if they are not configured by each path
 * sourceLocale (String) - name the locale for source strings in this app.
   Default if not specified is "en-US".
+* rules (Object) - an array of regular-expression-based resource rules to use with this project.
+For every resource loaded from a resource file, these rules make sure that when the regular expression matches in the source, it also matches in the target string.
+Each item in the rules array should be an object that contains the following properties:
+    * name (String) - a unique dash-separated name of this rule. eg. "resource-url-match",
+    * description (String) - a description of what this rule is trying to do. eg. "Ensure that URLs that appear in the source string are also used in the translated string"
+    * note (String) - string to use when the regular expression check fails. eg. "URL '{matchString}' from the source string does not appear in the target string"
+      Note that you can use `{matchString}` to show the user the string that the regular expression matched in the source but not in the target.
+    * regexps (Array.<String>) - an array of regular expressions to match in the source and target strings.
+If any one of those expressions matches in the source, but not the target, the rule will create a Result that will be formatted for the user.
 * paths (Object) - a set of configurations for various paths that are given by a [micromatch](https://github.com/micromatch/micromatch) glob expression.
   Each glob expression property should be an object that contains settings